 Amazon Flooded Forest

 The final exhibit at the River Safari is for the most part, a large aquarium.
-The manatees are mesmerising.
-Unfortunately the river otters were asleep as I usually like to them darting around.
+The manatees are mesmerizing.
+Unfortunately, the river otters (normally darting around) were asleep.

 We ate lunch at Mama Panda Kitchen by the Giant Panda Forest.
 You can get your ubiquitous theme park chicken nuggets and chips here.